 Malahide Historical Society was founded in 1978 with the following aims:

-- To find out the history of the Malahide area.
+- To find out the history of the wider Malahide area including Portmarnock.

 - To gather details of events both major and minor, record them and narrate them through lectures and walks.

 - To instil a love of Malahide village and surroundings among the people who live here.